aaronsaray/aaronsaray.com/_posts/2013-10-16-group-coding-results-tech-on-tap-version.markdown

     Special Challenge Instructions:
     Should never generate the Webpage Expired message.

-Now, I’m not going to post what the group came up with.
-That’s not a good reflection of a final product (it was a new and exciting experience, plus I did not allow time to refactor – so it was what it was.)
+Now, I'm not going to post what the group came up with.
+That's not a good reflection of a final product (it was a new and exciting experience, plus I did not allow time to refactor – so it was what it was.)

 However, here is my quick and dirty version of doing this in plain PHP.
 I made sure to do this in under 30 minutes, play the TV and music loudly (to mimic distractions like that are in a group setting) and even had an IM conversation.
-There are a number of refactors I’d do now that I look at this after I did it but I wanted to be fair and show you exactly what I would have made. :)
+There are a number of refactors I'd do now that I look at this after I did it but I wanted to be fair and show you exactly what I would have made. :)

-**Please note: those who randomly troll for code – this is not the best code example – it was a ‘challenge’**
+**Please note: those who randomly troll for code – this is not the best code example – it was a ‘challenge'**

 **`index.php`**
 ```php